TerpDev/CubeWikiPackage/README.md

 ## Knowledge Base Panel
-When you have clicked on the documentation button there will open a panel with the knowledge base pages fetched from your API_TOKEN you filled in your .env file.
+When you have clicked on the documentation button there will open a panel with the knowledge base pages fetched from your API token and application name you filled in your .env file.

 You will see a Terug naar panel button on the bottom of the sidebar to go back to your regular Filament panel.
 If you have multiple Filament panels there will be a dropdown so you can choose which panel you want to go back to.
 When you have only one panel it will directly go back to that panel.

-If you have multiple panels you can choose in each panel which name you want to give them in the dropdown, if you dont do that it will show the panel id as name.
+If you have multiple panels you can choose in each panel which name you want to give them in the dropdown with *->brandName* option otherwise it will choose the id of the panel as the name in the dropdown.

+#### Example:
 By adding this to your desired Filament panel provider:
 ```php
 public function panel(Panel $panel): Panel